#1E1E1E

 The answers to these questions should require preliminary research.
 The trick is to be curious and get into the habit of asking even more questions.
 Write down your narrowed question.
 You don’t need to know yet what your argument will be.
 That will come after you’ve finished your research and learned something that is not immediately apparent to anyone with general knowledge.
 Your research question should require evidence from multiple sources to answer.

-In the internet age, there’s endless information out there.
+In the internet age, endless information is available out there.
 When you begin, you might be overwhelmed by the information available on any given topic.
 That’s why the most crucial research skills include asking the right questions, knowing where to find answers, and interpreting the information legitimately and persuasively.

 You’re going to do a lot of reading at this stage.
 While research papers rarely cite tertiary sources like encyclopedias, reports, and literature reviews, these are helpful resources for quickly getting familiar with a topic.
 As you begin to narrow, read the bibliographies of the sources that seem most relevant and notice the names and titles everyone is referencing.